HumanTree92/esx_advancedvehicleshop/README.md

 * I have added my VIP Aircraft, Boat & Car Shop but you will need to setup that on your own.
 There will be no help from me.
 * This works perfectly with my esx_advancedgarage.
 I suggest using it over any other garage system including esx_policejob & esx_ambulancejob Garages.
 * New System will pull Vehicle Name & Vehicle Category & save it in the Database.
 This way you don't need a vehicle_names.lua file.
+* In order to Migrate Vehicle go to fxmanifest.lua and uncomment the 'server/migrate.lua'
+* Config.Main.PlateUseSpace will add a Double Space in between the Letters and Numbers.

 # Requirements:
 * Required: